Awkward Honesty (The Girl Diaries) M A Thomas

 Faults: Even though it tries to be a diary with entries it is written in present tense including dialogues where the characters are described.
 So basically written in novel format.
 This however did not cause any problems with flow or anything else.
 There did however appear to be no plot what-so-ever.
 Again, I find this charming but others may not.
 There was also a few pretty glaring grammatical blunders that weren’t picked up by the editor but I think this is her first book so I am treating it softly.
 Obviously, being as I am American, I needed to Google a bunch of Australian slang and games but that was actually pretty entertaining!

 Favorite bits: The flippancy.
 I’ll attach an except to show you exactly what I mean.
 This book also has possibly the best first line ever.
 “Good bye year eight.
 I will not miss you.”
 AMEN.
 I would actually happily recommend this to any socially awkward/gifted tween/teen girls.
 It’s rather adorable and doesn’t have anything offensive in it.
+You can find it on Amazon and if you click this link to it, I’ll also get a small commission for drumming up interest in it which would be awkwardly flattering to me too.)

 Leave a Reply